On Roosevelt Island,

 Roosevelt Island History in Reverse

-You may not see it at first.
 Things stack up in predictable patterns.
-You walk down the street, you see the fronts of buildings because that’s what anyone expects.
-Backsides are forgotten in alleys, hard to reach, wasted spaces.
+You walk down the Main Street Canyon, passing the fronts of buildings.
+Is that what anyone expects?
+Aren’t rear doors and back walls hidden in alleys, hard to reach, wasted spaces?

-But on Roosevelt Island, the opposite is true.
+Not on Roosevelt Island, because here the opposite is true.

 Walk all the way around to see the country church facade that welcomed indigents.
 But the almshouse workers are gone, and we’ve still got a backward church